Login/Sign Up

 Decare Lotion can provide relief from mild insect bites by reducing itching, swelling, and redness.
 However, for severe bites or allergic reactions, it's essential to seek medical advice.

-Decare Lotion can be a safe option for babies when used under the direction of a paediatrician.
+Decare Lotion can be a safe option for babies when used under a paediatrician's direction.
 However, it's important to use it cautiously and follow the doctor's instructions.
 Decare Lotion is not recommended for infants younger than 3 months.

 Decare Lotion is usually gentle on the skin, but prolonged or excessive use can lead to irritation.